OPERATING PROCEDURES

 SCHEDULE CHANGES BY OFFICIALS:

 All game assignments, made in accordance with an official’s availability as set forth by the official, are the responsibility of the assigned official until he/she is notified by the appropriate Assignor that a suitable replacement official has been notified and has accepted the game assignment.
 Leaving a message (voice or text) or sending an email to the Assignor to be released from a game by an assigned official does not constitute a cancellation, nor does leaving a message with another party constitute cancellation.
 Officials must utilize the Schedule Change form on the website to submit any changes.
 If the change is within 24 hours, direct contact, meaning a phone call to the Assignors, followed by an email and completing the schedule change form, will be the only way to cancel a game or games.
-After game assignments are made, officials will be able to turn back 5 assignments without incurring a fine, after the 5th turn back officials will be assessed a cancellation fee of $10.
-The fine for cancellation of a game assignment within 24 hours of the assignment is $25.00 per game.
-Should a game cancellation be the result of a game-related injury, or other reason, the Board of Directors may elect to waive the game cancellation fee.
-An email must be sent to the BOD within 48 hours of the cancellation requesting a waiver.
-Multiple acts of this nature will result in notification to the Internal Review Committee.
-The IRC Committee investigation could result in a member not being in good standing.
-In addition, the Assignments team may remove future game assignments from officials who show a pattern of repeated schedule changes.

 GAME CANCELLATIONS BY SCHOOLS:

-If the Chapter fails to notify the officials of a game cancellation, or if the Chapter incorrectly assigns officials to a game, the Chapter is responsible for reimbursement of mileage to the assigned official(s).
+If the Chapter fails to notify the officials of a game cancellation, or if the Chapter incorrectly assigned officials to a game, the Chapter is responsible for reimbursement of mileage to the assigned official(s).

 REDUCTION OF GAME FEE FOR OFFICIAL BEING LATE FOR A GAME: